smilinggirl946-cmyk/FarihaZahinCollection/README.md

 ---

+### 📖 Quran Word Meaning

+A Quran learning application designed to help users explore Quranic words and their meanings.

+Features may include:

+- 📖 Surah selection
+- 🕋 Arabic Quran text
+- 🇬🇧 English meanings
+- 🇧🇩 Bangla meanings
+- 🔎 Word-by-word exploration
+- 📚 Quran meaning reference

+---

+### 🧮 Math Academy

+An educational mathematics application designed for learning and practicing mathematical concepts.

+Features may include:

+- 📐 Mathematics lessons
+- 🧮 Calculations
+- 📝 Practice questions
+- 🎯 Interactive learning
+- 📱 Mobile-friendly interface

+---

-## 🚀 Technologies
+## 🛠️ Technologies

-Projects in this repository may use technologies such as:
+Projects in this collection may use technologies such as:

 - HTML5
 - CSS3
 - JavaScript
+- C / C++
 - Web APIs
 - Canvas
 - Web Audio API
 - Local Storage
+- Android technologies
 - GitHub Pages
-- Other third-party libraries and tools where applicable
+- Other tools, frameworks, and libraries where applicable

 ---

 ## 📱 Platforms

-Depending on the individual project, games may support:
+Depending on the individual project, applications and games may
+support:

 - 📱 Android
 - 💻 Windows / Desktop